-2. Oral component assess the student's ability to conduct independent research.
-This examination is administered by a committee of 3 faculty members selected by the candidate in consultation with the advisor.
+2. Oral component assesses the student's ability to conduct independent research.
+The exam evaluates the readiness of students for the dissertation work at the early stage.
+This exam should be given by a committee, consisting of three faculty members: the dissertation advisor (committee chair) and two members of the Academic Senate, of which one must be a ME regular or collaborative faculty member.
+The committee members shall be selected by the student together with his/her dissertation advisor.
+Students must submit a 1-page abstract to the oral examination committee five (5) days before the date of the examination.
+Students should consult their advisor to coordinate.
+The committee should submit a written recommendation to the Graduate Committee within two (2) business days of the examination.
 The student is required to submit a form that lists the committee members and the outcome of the exam signed by the committee chair.
-The oral exam has to be completed within four weeks after the written exams.
-Failure to take the oral exam on time constitutes non-satisfactory progress and disqualifies candidate from awards, fellowships, teaching assistantships and relevant benefits reserved for students in good standing.
+The oral exam has to be completed before the beginning of the fall quarter that immediately follows the written part of the preliminary exam.
+Failure to take the oral exam on time is equivalent to failing the exam.
+This constitutes non-satisfactory progress and disqualifies candidate from awards, fellowships, teaching assistantships and relevant benefits reserved for students in good standing.